Doctors may recommend cardiac catheterization for various reasons. The most common reason is to evaluate chest pain.

-During angioplasty, a catheter with a balloon at its tip is threaded to the blocked coronary artery.
+During PCI, a catheter with a balloon at its tip is threaded to the blocked coronary artery.
 Once in place, the balloon is inflated, pushing the plaque against the artery wall.
 This creates a wider path for blood to flow to the heart.

 Most people who have heart attacks have narrow or blocked coronary arteries.
 Thus, cardiac catheterization might be used as an emergency procedure to treat a heart attack.
-When used with angioplasty, the procedure allows your doctor to open up blocked arteries and prevent further heart damage.
+When used with PCI, the procedure allows your doctor to open up blocked arteries and prevent further heart damage.

 Cardiac catheterization also can help your doctor figure out the best treatment plan for you if:

 - You recently recovered from a heart attack, but are having chest pain

 - You had a heart attack that caused major heart damage

 - You had an EKG (electrocardiogram), stress test, or other test with results that suggested heart disease